The Moment Before Recognition

 In the morning I looked again.
 She was still there in the glass.
 The impression of someone held, the bright street in front of her, the dark borders on either side.
 A reflection.
 The subject was somewhere in front of me when I made the exposure.
 I never turned to look in her direction.

 Slightly beyond reach.
-Not warm.
+Obscuring its surroundings.
 The only light in the room.